yogeshmpandey/yogeshmpandey.github.io/_posts/2015-09-29-Naukuciatal.md

 ---
 <img src="http://i.imgur.com/tDefHql.jpg" alt="">

 Uttarakhand is called Land of gods just for nothing.
-It holds some of the best treasures nature valleys, rivers, meadows, lakes, hills and mountains.
+It holds some of the best treasures of nature be it valleys, rivers, meadows, lakes, hills or mountains.
 On this weekend we planned a quick trip to Nainital district, to see what other things it has to offer apart from nainital.

 <img src="http://i.imgur.com/pKxPQeX.jpg" alt="">